 Note: Any subsequent or follow-up diagnostic testing, performed as a result of findings indicated by the routine/preventive screenings, will not be eligible for waiver of the deductible.
-To be covered at the preventive benefit level eligible for waiver of the deductible, the service billed must be one of the services listed below AND not have a diagnosis included on the claim.
+To be covered at the preventive benefit level eligible for waiver of the deductible, the service billed must be one of the services listed on the following pages AND not have a diagnosis included on the claim.